-White-throated Sparrow occurs in two distinct morphs commonly known as White-striped and Tan-striped (first described by Lowther, 1961)1.
+White-throated Sparrow occurs in two distinct morphs commonly known as White-striped and Tan-striped (first described by Lowther, 1961) ((I find it easier and more intuitive to call the morphs black-striped and brown-striped, since the color of the dark lateral crown stripes is easier to judge, and a little less overlapping, than the color of the pale head stripes)).
 These two morphs occur in almost exactly equal proportions throughout the range of the species.
 Several studies have found a slightly higher proportion of White-striped birds among males than among females (e.g. Piper and Wiley, 1989), but others have found equal numbers of males and females of each morph (Falls and Kopachena, 2010).
 The morphs differ primarily in plumage color but also differ slightly in size and behavior.

 Differences in plumage: White-striped birds (vs. Tan-striped)

 - clean black-and-white head stripes (vs. dark brown/black and pale tan)